The Basic Guide to Self-Publishing Ebooks

 - You get paid more.
 (More on that later.)

-- You get free reign when it comes to creative decisions of the book.
+- You have free reign when it comes to creative decisions of the book.

 But what about the cons?